-A static team with a small number of team members may limit the team's ability coverage.
+A static team may limit the team's ability coverage.
 Although building a large number of agents with comprehensive persona or skill sets can address the limitation in ability coverage, it is challenging for LLMs to handle a long context that introduces all the participant members.
 Unexpectedly long contexts will primarily reduce the quality of the conversation.
 Meanwhile, agents with redundant functionality will also be involved in the task-solving process.
-In contrast, \Ours can adaptively select and build more optimized agent teams for the current task, reducing the prompting load for LLMs and redundant output from irrelevant agents without sacrificing the diversity in the agent team.
+In contrast, \Ours can adaptively select and build more optimized agent teams for the current task, reducing the prompting load for LLMs and redundant output from irrelevant agents without sacrificing the diversity in the team.